-It is our understanding that On-site Wastewater Treatment Systems (OWTS) are proposed.
-Induvial well and septic systems are proposed for each individual residence.
-The site was evaluated in general accordance with the El Paso Land Development Code.
-Two test pits were performed across the site to obtain a general understanding of the soil and bedrock conditions.
-The Test Pits Logs are presented in Figures 7 and 8.
+It is our understanding that On-site Wastewater Treatment Systems (OWTS) are proposed for the subdivision.
+Individual well and septic systems are proposed for each new residence.
+The site was evaluated in general accordance with the El Paso Land Development Code, specifically sections 8.4.8.
+Three 8-foot deep test pits were performed across the site to obtain a general understanding of the soil and bedrock conditions.
+The Test Pits Logs are presented in Figures 11 and 12.

-The United States Department of Agriculture (USDA) as discussed in section 6.3 consisted of loamy sand, silty clay loam and clay loam overlying.
+The United States Department of Agriculture (USDA) as discussed in section 6.3 consisted of sandy loam and loamy sand.
 Limiting layers were not encountered in the test pits.
-The long term acceptance rates (LTAR) associated with the soils observed in the test pits range from 0.30 for the sandy clay/sandy clay loam (Soil Type 3 to 3A) to 0.80 for the silty to clayey sand/sandy loam (Soil Type 1) gallons per day per square foot.
+The long term acceptance rates (LTAR) associated with the soils observed in the test pits range from 0.35 to 0.50 (soil types 0 to 3) gallons per day per square foot.
 Signs of seasonal groundwater were not observed in the test pits.

-Treatment areas must be 4 feet above groundwater or bedrock.
-Contamination of surface and subsurface water resources should not occur provided the OWTS sites are evaluated and installed according to the El Paso County Guidelines and property maintained.
-Treatment areas must be located a minimum 100 feet from any well, including those located on adjacent properties.
-It is our opinion that the site is suitable for individual treatment systems.
+Contamination of surface and subsurface water resources should not occur provided the OWTS sites are evaluated and installed according to the El Paso County Board of Health Guidelines and property maintained.

+Treatment areas at a minimum, must achieve the following: